Communist bandit

 "Communist bandit" (共匪 (gòngfěi)) is an anti-communist epithet directed at members of the Chinese Communist Party.
-The term originated from the Nationalist Government in 1927.
-Nowadays outside mainland China, some Chinese people use the term "中共" (literally "Chinese Communist") to refer to Communist China or the Chinese Communist Party.
+The term originated from the Nationalist government in 1927 during the Chinese Civil War.
+Nowadays outside mainland China, some Chinese people use the term "中共" (literally "Chinese Communist") to refer to the People's Republic of China or the Chinese Communist Party.
 It could also be translated to the English term "commie".

 Etymology

-The characters for "Communist bandits", or gòngfěi, can be analysed in the following manner:
+The characters for "Communist bandits" are composed as follows: